shtmjp/arxiv_gpt/README.md

 # Arxiv_gpt

-summarize papers by Google Gemini API and send them to discord
+- Summarize papers and send them to discord.
+  - Use Google Gemini API
+  - Avoid duplicates by recording posts to Spreadsheet
+  - Deployed on render.com